leanprover-community/lean4-metaprogramming-book/md/main/expressions.md

 If you look at the file where `Expr` is defined, you will see that every constructor also has a `Data` argument to it.
 This Data field contains some extra cached information about the expression that is useful for speeding up some common operations.
-These are things like; a hash of the `Expr`, whether or not the `Expr` contains free variables, metavariables or bound variables and also it is where the `BinderInfo` is stored for `forallE` and `lam`.
+These are things like: a hash of the `Expr`, whether or not the `Expr` contains free variables, metavariables or bound variables and also it is where the `BinderInfo` is stored for `forallE` and `lam`.